dayan9265/climate-change-awereness-pandemic/README.md

 ![wikipedia_total_views](assets/img/wikipedia_total_views.png)

-As shown in [Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis](https://ui.adsabs.harvard.edu/abs/2020arXiv200508505H/abstract), there was an increased number of Wikipedia searches, correlating with an increased time spent at home for specific countries.
+As also shown in [Sudden Attention Shifts on Wikipedia During the COVID-19 Crisis](https://ui.adsabs.harvard.edu/abs/2020arXiv200508505H/abstract), there was an increased number of Wikipedia searches, correlating with an increased time spent at home for specific countries.
 We can thus hypothesize that the population turned to Wikipedia as a source of information, and that the number of Wikipedia page views can reflect the population’s interest during the pandemic.

 We will now dig in deeper in the subject, and focus on the interest of people towards ecology specifically, and try to answer following question: